Search Console Reports In Google Analytics

 Device By CTR

-Formerly there were no organic search impression by device metrics in Google Analytics.
+Formerly there was no organic search impression by device metrics in Google Analytics.
 Sure, you could see device trends from your traffic in Behavior reports, but that only accounted for behavior once a visitor made it to your site.
 The new Acquisition > Search Console > Device Category report provides impressions and CTR by device from the actual organic search page.

 How does Desktop CTR compare to mobile?
 This could influence any number of things from the type of content you write to bid adjustments you make in paid search campaigns.